Game Reserves in Southern Africa

 Botswana is one of the countries in Southern Africa which offers a blend of magnificent wildlife regions, stretching from the searing Kalahari desert to the lush waterways of the Okavango Delta.
 Intriguing landscapes, abundant wildlife and a myriad of bird species await you in Botswana.
 The private game reserves in Botswana are normally large concession areas within National Parks.
 These concessions are normally enjoyed in the same way as private reserves elsewhere.

 Namibia is the country in Southern Africa, the beauty of which encompasses vast spaces, surreal landscapes, unique sunsets, bewitching sand dunes and desert mists, dust swirled by herds of game on the pans of Etosha, lunar landscapes of Damaraland and the desolation of Skeleton Coast.
-Luxury game lodges are becming part of the choices wildlife lovers have in Namibia.
+Luxury game lodges are becoming part of the tourism offerings in Namibia for wildlife lovers.
 Private reserves in Botswana, where the luxury game lodges are to be found, also are mostly concessions in National Parks.
 A great destination and friendly people await you in this wonderfully unique country.

 South Africa, the southernmost country in Arica is home to a huge collection of wildlife and nature areas.
 It offers landscapes varying from deserts to forests, mountain chains, coastal reserves and game parks.
 All teeming with wildlife species, birds and unique habitats.
 Every possible wildlife encounter await you in South Africa.